fdoxyz/visualcosita/src/content/post/docker-compose-deploy-with-ssl.md

 #### Wrapping up

 Now we have 3 services publicly available via HTTPS.
-Deployments are manual, though.
+Deployments are manual though, this is where the Jenkins service comes into play.

-The Jenkins service comes into play in a following post.
-I'll detail some configuration to achieve CI tests using on demand instances (not the [hack-ish experiment](/post/running-dockerized-tests-in-jenkins) from a while back).
+In a following post I expect to detail some configuration to achieve CI tests using on demand instances (__not__ the [hack-ish experiment](/post/running-dockerized-tests-in-jenkins) from a while back) with this deployment.

 Pura Vida.